faustbrian/huckle/docs/README.md

----
-title: Getting Started
-description: Create and manage nodes using HCL syntax with environment organization, tagging, and sensitive value protection.
----

 Create and manage nodes using HCL syntax with environment organization, tagging, and sensitive value protection.

 **Use case:** Managing database, API, and service nodes across development, staging, and production environments.